 wp-shadow-reset - Replace files and database in a shadow environment with data from the production environment.
 Will delete and replace all files in the

 /data/wordpress/ directory of a shadow with a clone from production.
 Use with caution, as data from your shadow can not be recovered after this process.

-wp-watch-logs - Start watching all the logs under
+wp-watch-logs - Print all new lines written to most useful logs under

 Note: These are only available inside the Vagrant box.